oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 #### 8. What is the Root Bridge (RB)?
 Justify.

 In a network using the Spanning Tree Protocol (STP), the **Root Bridge** acts as the logical center or _boss_ of the network.
 Its primary purpose is to serve as a common reference point that all other switches use to build a loop-free topology, allowing for redundant links without the risk of switching loops or broadcast storms.

-The Root Bridge is a switch elected by the STP algorithm to be the root of the spanning tree.
-All paths in the network are calculated relative to this switch.
-We can think of the STP topology as an inverted tree, where the Root Bridge is the root, and all other switches connect to it through branches.

 Its key roles include:
 *   **BPDU Originator**: The Root Bridge is the source for Bridge Protocol Data Units (BPDUs), the special frames that switches use to share STP information.
 These BPDUs are relayed throughout the network from the root bridge _down_ to all other switches.